Lithium, Cobalt, Copper and Gold in North America’s Premier Mining Jurisdiction

 Kinsley Mountain—Elko County, Nevada

-The Western Flank zone of the property contains a sulphide resource estimated at 284,000 Indicated ounces of gold grading 6.04 grams/tonne, and 39,000 Inferred ounces grading 2.41 grams/tonne gold.
+The Western Flank zone of the property contains a sulfide resource estimated at 284,000 Indicated ounces of gold grading 6.04 grams/tonne, and 39,000 Inferred ounces grading 2.41 grams/tonne gold.

 High-Grade, Low-Cost Production Potential

-Liberty Gold Corp. , as operator, commenced a 2017 drill program at Kinsley designed to test new targets on the property.
-The drilling focused on the Western Flank East Extension of the Western Flank deposit.
+Liberty Gold Corp., as operator, commenced a 2018 drill program at Kinsley designed to target possible extensions of the Western Flank deposit.

 Highlights from the results include: